deasterly/ADMIN1/Lab_Guides/Module_01_Labs.md

 ### TRY IT - Using BASH Shell Expansions

 > ### Perform the following tasks on the **Workstation VM** as user **student**.
+> In this lab you will perform the following tasks:
+- Task 1
+- Task 2
+- Task 3

 ******
-### TASK 1: Confirm you are logged in to the correct host as the correct user
+### STEP 1: Confirm you are logged in to the correct host as the correct user
 1. Open a terminal as needed
 2. Type the following commands in the terminal:
 3. `hostname ; whoami ; pwd `
 - > Confirm you are logged in to the correct host and starting from the the **~student** home directory.
 - > Log out and connect using the correct host and/or user as needed.
 ******
-### TASK 2: Use Filename Expansion
+### STEP 2: Use Filename Expansion
 1. Type these commands in the terminal:
 2. `man 7 glob `
 - > Globbing is another name for **Filename Expansion**